-Eating cold canned chicken is safe during pregnancy.
+Eating cold canned chicken is safe food during pregnancy.
 In fact, you can safely eat it right from the can!

 It makes sense to wonder about the safety of canned meat products, such as chicken, during pregnancy because of the concern over deli meats.

 However, the FDA specifies that you should not eat meat spreads or pates that need to be refrigerated, but the shelf-stable varieties are safe.
 While canned chicken is not a meat spread or pate, it is a product that is shelf-stable and can be eaten directly out of the can without heating.